-In a physical sense your home, your bedroom, your studio becomes a haven from the busyness of life.
+In a physical sense your home, your bedroom, and your studio become a haven from the busyness of life.
 A place where you can unplug and relax, surrounded by a limited number of things that are beautiful and useful.

 Recent studies show that practicing gratitude daily helps improve health and well-being.
 Embracing simplicity strips away the inessentials so you can see just how much of what surrounds you is worthy of your gratitude.

 You will no longer float through the days caught in your past or your future.
-The present will be your reality and you will be capable of living there, soaking it in, learning and participating.
-You will be present playing with your kids, loving your partner, talking with you friends, the work you do.
+The present will be your reality and you will be capable of living there, soaking it in, learning, and participating.
+You will be present playing with your kids, loving your partner, talking with your friends, and the work you do.

 See above.
 It gets better the simpler life is.

 As you realize you need less than you have, you have more to give.
 Initially your stuff, then your time and your money.
 You have so many resources that can help others.
-And embracing simplicity means you can give widely.
+Embracing simplicity means you can give widely.

-There is so much more joy to be had when living a simpler life.
+There is so much more joy to be had when living a simple life with less stress.
 The important things bring joy – the improved relationships and connections – the little things – a beautiful sunset, a child’s giggle, a bird in flight, the warmth of a room full of friends.
 You will have the time and energy to feel these.